TheCodeLab/IntenseLogic/README.md

 # IntenseLogic
 IntenseLogic is a library for developing a game engine written in C99, which runs on Linux, Windows, and OS X.

-## Components
+## Features

-### Graphics
-A 3D graphics library for rendering scenes using OpenGL, which can run in its own thread.
+- 3D graphics primitives for rendering scenes with OpenGL 3.2
+- Thread safe

-Supports deferred shading, HDR, MSAA.
+- Deferred shading, HDR, MSAA, bloom
-Can be extended with custom renderer types and custom coordinate systems (Only single precision floating point is provided but it is not hard to implement double precision or fixed point.)

-### Asset
+- Builtin primitives: heightmaps, wireframes, skyboxes, boxes, icosahedrons
+- Never steals control flow
-A VFS layer with importers for PNG and OBJ formats.
+- PNG and OBJ importers
-Uses mmap or MapViewOfFile to map files into memory.

-### Util
-- Data structures: vectors, linked lists, hash tables from uthash
-- Third party code: uthash
-- Plugin loader
-- Event hook system
-- Command line option parsing
 - Logging system with multiple sinks

-### Math
-Contains useful 3D graphics math: 3d/4d vectors, matrices, and quaternions.

 ## Demos